 Londyn and Jovie love to read!
-Below is their first video book review for our new section, Watch Learn Read.
+Below is a video book review for a series they’ve created called Watch Learn Read.
 In this edition, the girls talk about what they loved about Jessie Sima’s books, Not Quite Narwhal and Harriet gets Carried Away.

 PARENT NOTE: Hi there!
-I will be posting a parent note for each of the books the girls review, giving my feedback on the stories.
+I will occasionally be posting a parent note for the books the girls review, giving my feedback on the stories.

 First, let me just say that the illustrations are AMAZING.
 Sima is such a talented illustrator, as well as author.
 When Jovie circled Not Quite Narwhal on the Scholastic order form, I was super excited.
 When the order finally arrived, I was anxious to get my hands on this book.
 I opened it up and flipped the pages.
 I got to the first page of the story…OMG!
 It was the cutest thing ever!
 Seriously, when I saw the picture of a baby unicorn-narwhal, I think let out happy cries!
 Needless to say, I read the book from cover to cover before my daughter even had a chance.
 Of course, I read it to her shortly thereafter.
 Anyway, this adorable tale of a unicorn who grows up believing he is a narwhal will show kids they can be whoever (or whatever) they want no matter who (or what) they were born as.
 It is a story of finding oneself as well as understanding and accepting others.